Nova Scotia is a natural location for life sciences research

 - Nova Scotia is home to a thriving and diverse life science ecosystem with globally competitive companies.
 The province is a world leader in omega-3 fatty acid supplements, with Nature’s Way Canada having the largest share of Canada’s omega-3 market, and DSM Nutrition Products being one of the world’s largest producers.

-- Acadian Seaplants as the world’s largest manufacturer exporting in more than eighty countries.
+- Acadian Seaplants is the world’s largest independent manufacturer of marine plant products exporting to more than eighty countries.

 - BioMedica Diagnostics is a leader in the provinces’ large medical technology area, impacting patients in more than 60 countries.